 - Pre-Screening Coordination: We help translate your medical records and send them to the lead investigators listed above for a preliminary opinion.

 - S2 Medical Visa Support: We facilitate the official hospital invitation letters required for specialized medical entry into China.
+See our full S2 Medical Visa Guide.

 - Bedside Companionship: We don’t just “book a tour”; we walk through the hospital doors with you, ensuring every word from the specialist is translated and every need is met with local warmth.